EsotericSoftware/spine-runtimes/spine-sfml/c/README.md

 4. Open a terminal, and `cd` into the `spine-runtimes/spine-sfml/c` folder
 5. Type `mkdir build && cd build && cmake ..` to generate Make files
 6. Type `make -j8` to compile the example
-7. Run the example by `./spine-sfml-c-example`
+7. Run the example via `./spine-sfml-c-example`

 ### Mac OS X